ezzatron/austenite/README.md

 ❯ REDIS_PRIMARY_SERVICE_PORT  kubernetes `redis-primary` service port       <port number>                                 ✗ set to 65536, must be between 1 and 65535
 ❯ SAMPLE_RATIO                ratio of requests to sample                 [ <number> ]                                    ✗ set to 1/100, must be numeric
 ❯ SESSION_KEY                 session token signing key                     <base64>                                      ✗ set to <sensitive value>, must be base64 encoded
-❯ WEIGHT                      weighting for this node                       <integer>                                     ✗ set to 123.456, must be an integer
+❯ WEIGHT                      weighting for this node                       <integer>                                     ✗ set to 0, must be >= 1
 ```

 ## Generated environment specifications